 and, after Nick had cleared mouth and nostrils of membrane,

 she cleaned up.

-He was far bigger than older lambs in the surrounding pens and Margaret thought that he must be a single; a ewe with such a huge lamb couldn’t possibly be bearing twins.
+He was far bigger than older lambs in nearby pens and Margaret thought that he must be a single: a ewe with such a huge lamb couldn’t possibly be bearing twins.

 for these five,